You want smart political talk without the meltdowns?

 It's a story about being American.

-It's a story about trying to find your way, trying to find happiness, and it's also a story about the sacrifice that brothers are willing to make for each other.
+And it's also a story about the sacrifice that brothers are willing to make for each other.

-Uh Jacko Willink, decorated Navy SEAL, great guy, great book.
+Jocko Willink, decorated Navy SEAL, great guy.

 It's called Final Spin.

-It's on Amazon.com bookstores everywhere.
+It's on Amazon.com, bookstores everywhere.

 Sir, thanks for being with us.